Uma Thurman’s Ex Makes Ugly Accusations About Pills, Booze, And Mental Illness

 — Toni Muskett (@ToniMuskett) January 14, 2017

-“You had Mr. Busson telling you– and you put this in your report a number of times — that the mother had serious mental illness and this was a point of conflict because the mother resented being accused of having a serious mental illness.”
+“You had Mr. Busson telling you – and you put this in your report a number of times — that the mother had serious mental illness and this was a point of conflict because the mother resented being accused of having a serious mental illness.”

 Dr. Weiss replied that this was true.